 Dayton Gets LOWD for College Hoops

-There are many who say that it is one of the elite venues and toughest buildings to play in college basketball.
+Many say that it is one of the elite venues and toughest buildings to play college basketball.
 The University of Dayton Arena, commonly known as UD Arena, hosted its first game on December 6, 1969, and quickly developed into one of the best places in the nation for college hoops.

 Food & Beverage 4

 There is a surprising amount of variety at the UD Arena with prices that are more than reasonable.
 There are hot dogs, pretzels, nachos, bottled and fountain drinks, and craft and domestic beers.
 The prices range from $4 for a hot dog to $7.25 for a draft craft beer.

 However, there are a few other great choices that include Donato pizza, Lee’s chicken strips, and City Barbecue pulled brisket and pork.
 The pulled pork is also topped on nachos for $10.
 A few other interesting choices include cheddar peppercorn sausage, steak, shrimp tacos, and grilled chicken sandwiches ranging in price from $4.50 to $8.

 The beer choices are varied and fans can enjoy selections from local Warped Wing and Local 27, along with microbreweries from as far away as Alaska and Hawaii.
 Don’t worry, there are Budweiser, Miller, and Coors selections to choose from as well at the arena.